blUeBUg200/soc-operations/README.md

 - APT 29 [Matrix](https://github.com/blUeBUg200/soc-operations/blob/main/APT29.svg)
 - APT 30 [Matrix](https://github.com/blUeBUg200/soc-operations/blob/main/APT30.svg)

 The combination of TTP by both threat groups is compiled with the help of MITRE Navigator and the output will look something like [this](https://github.com/blUeBUg200/soc-operations/blob/main/APT_Combined.svg).
-No we have list of TTPs for which we need to create detection usecases.There are plenty of resources which will help building the usecase repositiory.
+Now we have list of TTPs for which we need to create detection usecases.There are plenty of resources which will help building the usecase repositiory.
 Listing few sites for reference,

 - [Redcanary](https://redcanary.com/threat-detection-report/threats/)
 - [Sigma](https://github.com/SigmaHQ/sigma/tree/master/rules)